-When drawing near to a roundabout you should approach at a safe speed, taking the appropriate position on the road and indicating correctly.
+When approaching a roundabout you should do so at a safe speed, taking the appropriate position on the road and indicating correctly.

 As you approach the roundabout be prepared to give priority to traffic coming from the right, and pay particular attention to looking for badly-positioned vehicles, incorrect signalling from other drivers and vulnerable road users.